chakra-ui/zag/docs/getting-started.md

 - Import and use `normalizeProps` to convert the JSX attributes to a format compatible with Vue.
 - For TypeScript users, you can import and use `VuePropTypes` to get better TS experience for JSX attributes.

-### Why the need for `normalizeProps`?

-Most JSX framework use a different naming convention for their JSX attributes.
-For example, in React, the keydown listener property is`onKeyDown` while in vue the correct property is `onKeydown`.
-These little nuances between frameworks is handled for you automatically.

 ```jsx
 import { computed, defineComponent } from "vue"
 import * as Toggle from "@ui-machines/toggle"